- Market Research: How Samera Does It

 The accounting industry is changing fast, and this change is affected by not one but multiple factors.
 If you are someone who runs an accounting practice, it is pretty sure that you must be thinking, “how do I ensure growth and continuity for my accounting business?”
 Well, this is what Samera’s Grow Your Accountancy course is targeted at.
-Our decades of experience, people, and penetrative market insight has helped us sustainably grow in the accounting space.
+Our decades of experience, people, and market analysis has helped us sustainably grow in the accounting space.
 And now, with this course, we are here to help you build your own Unstoppable accountancy firm!

 Welcome to the course’s first module, “Understanding the Accounting Firm Market,” where we explore the basics of how the accounting industry operates in today’s world.
 In this module, we’ll look at important aspects such as market trends, competition, client needs, technology, and regulations.